rickstaa/stable-learning-control/docs/source/simzoo/envs/biological/oscillator.rst

 Environment step return
 -----------------------

-In addition to the observations, the environment also returns the current reference and the error when a step is taken.
+In addition to the observations, the environment also returns an info dictionary that contains the current reference and the error when a step is taken.
 This results in returning the following array:

 .. code-block:: python

-    [m1, m2, m3, p1, p2, p3, reference, error]
+    [hat_x_1, hat_x_2, x_1, x_2, info_dict]

 How to use
 ----------